Doctor of Philosophy in Marriage and Family Therapy

 RIGOUROUS EDUCATION & CLINICAL TRAINING MEET FIRST-RATE FACULTY SUPPORT

-If you’re serious about pursuing a career as a marriage and family therapist, the COAMFTE-accredited PhD in Marriage and Family Therapy program at NCU will provide you with a quality education and training experience that will challenge you to develop your critical thinking and research skills to a higher degree, while applying what you learn to professional practice in the field of marriage and family therapy.
+If you’re serious about pursuing a career as a marriage and family therapist, the COAMFTE and IACSTE-accredited PhD in Marriage and Family Therapy program at NCU will provide you with a quality education and training experience that will challenge you to develop your critical thinking and research skills to a higher degree, while applying what you learn to professional practice in the field of marriage and family therapy.

 Becoming a marriage and family therapist is more than just a job—it’s about helping individuals, couples and families navigate the natural stressors of life and come out better and stronger than before.
 If you’re serious about pursuing a career as a marriage and family therapist, the Doctor of Philosophy (PhD) program in Marriage and Family Therapy at Northcentral University will provide you with a quality education and training that will challenge you to develop your critical thinking and research skills to a higher degree, while applying what you learn to professional practice.

 PHD IN MARRIAGE & FAMILY THERAPY: PROGRAM AT A GLANCE